vaishnu7/vaishnu7/README.md

 📚 _I am a PhD student in Engineering Mathematics at University of Bristol funded by EPSRC DTP.
 I did Integrated MSc. in Mathematics and Computing from Birla Institute of Technology, Mesra and I also have PG Cert. in Mathematics from the University of Glasgow_

 ### 🔭 Work in progress
+- Synthetic biology and control theory under the guidence of [Dr. Lucia Marucci](https://www.bristol.ac.uk/people/person/Lucia-Marucci-8de3a95c-6f5e-4c4a-9850-cba01fd70edd/)
 - Mathematical Biology (Ecology in Particular) under the guidance of [Dr. Abhinav Tandon](https://www.bitmesra.ac.in/Display_My_Profile_00983KKj893L?id=CD3WOv7WRoFXr3v4l9lMVSNcOmmzRvtkzHO8m%252b37NHw%253d)

 ### 🌱 Learning:
 - Synthetic Biology
 - Control theory
+- Mathematical modeling
-- Computational ODE/PDE (using MATLAB)
+- Computational ODE/PDE

 ### 👯 Collaborate with me
 - Mainly Focusing on Mathematical Biology based Research Project (DM Me if you're interested or if you have any idea)